 Once you’ve got these metrics, you can get started with these simple tasks that you can perform right off the bat to find out the reasons why your website is slow and improve its performance.

 Lighter is better.
 Simply compressing your images goes a long way in cutting down on load time.
 Using fixed width and auto-height makes your images responsive.
 Another important factor to remember is to use the right format for images.
 When quality is a priority and modifications aren’t necessary, use JPGs.
-For icons and logos, use PNG format to save up on those precious bytes.
+For icons and custom logos, use PNG format to save up on those precious bytes.
+You can use a logo generator to create a professional logo according to these requirements.
 Avoid using GIFs, BMPs and TIFFs.
 You can also use Image Optimization plugins such as TinyPNG, Imagify, Optimus and more.

 Given that WordPress powers 1/3rd of all websites, we had to include some factors that affect these sites.
 WordPress websites have various bottlenecks that affect the speed.
 The key is to identify what is causing your website to slow down.
 While there are certain plugins that can improve your website loads speed, too many plugins or a large plugin can do the exact opposite.
 Identify plugins that are dragging your speed down using a Plugin Performance Profiler.
 You may want to delete the plugins that are outdated and/or are slowing down your website.
 Instead, install widgets where you can or find lightweight alternatives for plugins.
 If it’s becoming too complex to handle, you could get a WordPress management solution that will help you optimize your site’s speed.